mesosphere/dcos-kafka-service/docs/connecting-clients.md

-The only supported client library is the official Kafka Java library, ie `org.apache.kafka.clients.consumer.KafkaConsumer` and `org.apache.kafka.clients.producer.KafkaProducer`.
+The only supported client library is the official Kafka Java library, i.e., `org.apache.kafka.clients.consumer.KafkaConsumer` and `org.apache.kafka.clients.producer.KafkaProducer`.
 Other clients are at the user's risk.

 # Using the DC/OS CLI